brendanshaw14/Nuggets-Team-35/DESIGN.md

 };
 ```

+1. `player_address` is the player's client address.

-1. `player_position` is the index of the grid string to represent the position of current player.
+2. `player_position` is the index of the grid string to represent the position of current player.
 For example: `grid_string[index]`.

-2. `player_name` is the string indicating the player's name.
+3. `player_name` is the string indicating the player's name.

-3. `player_amountOfGold` is an integer indicating the amount of gold found by current player.
+4. `player_amountOfGold` is an integer indicating the amount of gold found by current player.
 Every time a player finds a gold, we should update its value.

-4. `player_seen` is a string indicating the positions that this player has aleady seen.
+5. `player_seen` is a string indicating the positions that this player has aleady seen.
 It should have the same length as the total map.

 The functions it contains are listed below.